The Home Of Great Ideas For More Than 100 Years

 The trend is for most modern homes to blend a kitchen and conservatory into one large open-plan family space.
 This can be fantastic for entertaining as well as bringing the family closer together at meal times.

-Managing director Mervyn Montgomery of Hampton Conservatories, explains, ‘The kitchen has become one of the main areas of the modern day home for loved ones to gather.
-So it makes sense that in recent years more and more homeowners are looking to extend their kitchen with a conservatory.’
+Managing director Mervyn Montgomery of Hampton Conservatories (opens in new tab), explains, 'The kitchen has become one of the main areas of the modern day home for loved ones to gather.
+So it makes sense that in recent years more and more homeowners are looking to extend their kitchen with a conservatory.'

 'Most customers who want a kitchen conservatory actually intend to keep the kitchen where it originally is and extend out to the garden creating a dining space, lounge area and a beautiful link to the garden and grounds of the property.'